SCECcode/bbp/doc/Installation.md

 The Broadband Platform has the following software dependencies in order to compile and run:

-* Python v2.7.10+ with
+* Python v3.6.7+ with
-  * Matplotlib 1.4.3+
+  * Matplotlib 3.3.0+
-  * NumPy 1.14.2+
+  * NumPy 1.18.5+
-  * SciPy 1.0.0+
+  * SciPy 1.4.1+
-  * Pyproj 1.9.2+
+  * Pyproj 2.6.1+
+  * Numba 0.55.2+
-* GNU compilers (gcc, gfortran) 5.1.1+
+* GNU compilers (gcc, gfortran) 8.3+
-  * FFTW library 3.3.4+
+  * FFTW library 3.3.8

 Please make sure they are installed in your computer before you continue with the BBP installation process.
 Depending on the specific NumPy, SciPy, and Matplotlib versions users installed in their systems, they may experience certain "Future Warning" messages while running the BBP.
 In this case, upgrading NumPy, SciPy, and/or Matplotlib will usually make the warning messages disappear.
 We used the package versions listed above to run the Unit and Acceptance tests.
-Please note that, at this time, the Broadband Platform is not compatible with Python 3.
-We expect to migrate the BBP to Python 3 in our next release.

 ### Easy Installation